 - Promotion on the Baynanza Calendar of Events and commemorative T-shirt

-- Host at the Baynanza VIP Cleanup Site at Morningside Park, which includes promotion of your core messages in a festive atmosphere to hundreds of community volunteers and their friends and families
+- Host at the Baynanza VIP cleanup site, which includes promotion of your core messages in a festive atmosphere to hundreds of community volunteers and their friends and families

 - Biscayne National Park